MelancholySee also what's at Wikipedia, your library, or elsewhere.

 Filed under: Depressed persons -- Services for -- Great BritainFiled under: Depression in menFiled under: Depression in womenFiled under: Depression, Mental, in literatureFiled under: Postpartum depression

-Filed under: Emotions Tracing the Melanesian Person: Emotions and Relationships in Lihir (Adelaide: University of Adelaide Press, c2013), by Susan R. Hemer (multiple formats with commentary at Adelaide) On Emotional Presentation (Evanston: Northwestern University Press, c1972), by A. Meinong, trans. by Marie-Luise Schubert Kalsi, contrib. by J. N. Findlay (PDF with commentary at Northwestern) Emotions, Senses, Spaces: Ethnographic Engagements and Intersections (Adelaide: University of Adelaide Press, c2016), ed. by Susan R. Hemer and Alison Dundon (PDF with commentary at Adelaide) Feeling and Emotion: A History of Theories (New York et al.: American Book Co., c1937), by H. Norman Gardiner, Ruth Clark Metcalf, and John G. Beebe-Center (page images at HathiTrust) Emotions of Normal People (London: K. Paul, Trench, Trubner and Co.; New York: Harcourt, Brace and Co., 1928), by William Moulton Marston (multiple formats at archive.org) The Expression of the Emotions in Man and Animals (New York: D. Appleton and Company, 1872), by Charles Darwin (HTML at Brock) The Expression of the Emotions in Man and Animals (London: John Murray, 1872; with other editions), by Charles Darwin (illustrated HTML and page images with commentary at Charles Darwin Online) The Expression of the Emotions in Man and Animals (New York: D. Appleton and Company, 1898), by Charles Darwin (illustrated HTML at Virginia) The Expression of the Emotions in Man and Animals (New York: D. Appleton and Company, 1899), by Charles Darwin (Gutenberg text and illustrated HTML) Focusing on the Emotions of Daily Life: A Guide for Their Maintenance, by Ilan Shalif (HTML at shalif.com) The Origin and Nature of the Emotions: Miscellaneous Papers, by George Washington Crile (Gutenberg text) Workers' Emotions in Shop and Home: A Study of Individual Workers From the Psychological and Physiological Standpoint (Wharton Industrial Research Department research study #18; Philadelphia: University of Pennsylvania Press, 1932), by Rexford B. Hersey (page images at HathiTrust) Emotion as the Basis of Civilization (New York and London: C. Scribner's Sons, 1928), by John Hopkins Denison, contrib. by George Foot Moore (page images at HathiTrust) How You Can Keep Happy (Chicago: American Health Book Concern, 1926), by William S. Sadler Men, Women and Emotions (Chicago: W. B. Conkey Co., 1899), by Ella Wheeler Wilcox (multiple formats at archive.org) The Social Destiny of Man: or, Theory of the Four Movements (with an added treatise and outline by Brisbane; New York: R. M. Dewitt and C. Blanchard, 1857), by Charles Fourier, trans. by Henry Clapp, contrib. by Albert Brisbane (page images at HathiTrust) Wissenschaftliches System der Mimik und Physiognomik (in German; Detmold: Klingenberg, 1867), by Theodor Piderit (multiple formats at archive.org)
+Filed under: Emotions Tracing the Melanesian Person: Emotions and Relationships in Lihir (Adelaide: University of Adelaide Press, c2013), by Susan R. Hemer (multiple formats with commentary at Adelaide) On Emotional Presentation (Evanston: Northwestern University Press, c1972), by A. Meinong, trans. by Marie-Luise Schubert Kalsi, contrib. by J. N. Findlay (PDF with commentary at Northwestern) Emotions, Senses, Spaces: Ethnographic Engagements and Intersections (Adelaide: University of Adelaide Press, c2016), ed. by Susan R. Hemer and Alison Dundon (PDF with commentary at Adelaide) Feeling and Emotion: A History of Theories (New York et al.: American Book Co., c1937), by H. Norman Gardiner, Ruth Clark Metcalf, and John G. Beebe-Center (page images at HathiTrust) Emotions of Normal People (London: K. Paul, Trench, Trubner and Co.; New York: Harcourt, Brace and Co., 1928), by William Moulton Marston (multiple formats at archive.org) The Expression of the Emotions in Man and Animals (New York: D. Appleton and Company, 1872), by Charles Darwin (HTML at Brock) The Expression of the Emotions in Man and Animals (London: John Murray, 1872; with other editions), by Charles Darwin (illustrated HTML and page images with commentary at Charles Darwin Online) The Expression of the Emotions in Man and Animals (New York: D. Appleton and Company, 1898), by Charles Darwin (illustrated HTML at Virginia) The Expression of the Emotions in Man and Animals (New York: D. Appleton and Company, 1899), by Charles Darwin (Gutenberg text and illustrated HTML) Focusing on the Emotions of Daily Life: A Guide for Their Maintenance, by Ilan Shalif (HTML at shalif.com) The Origin and Nature of the Emotions: Miscellaneous Papers, by George Washington Crile (Gutenberg text) Workers' Emotions in Shop and Home: A Study of Individual Workers From the Psychological and Physiological Standpoint (Wharton Industrial Research Department research study #18; Philadelphia: University of Pennsylvania Press, 1932), by Rexford B. Hersey (page images at HathiTrust) Emotion as the Basis of Civilization (New York and London: C. Scribner's Sons, 1928), by John Hopkins Denison, contrib. by George Foot Moore (page images at HathiTrust) How You Can Keep Happy (Chicago: American Health Book Concern, 1926), by William S. Sadler Men, Women and Emotions (Chicago: W. B. Conkey Co., 1899), by Ella Wheeler Wilcox (multiple formats at archive.org) The Learning and Retention of Pleasant and Unpleasant Activities (Archives of Psychology #134, 1932), by Hulsey Cason (page images at HathiTrust; US access only) The Social Destiny of Man: or, Theory of the Four Movements (with an added treatise and outline by Brisbane; New York: R. M. Dewitt and C. Blanchard, 1857), by Charles Fourier, trans. by Henry Clapp, contrib. by Albert Brisbane (page images at HathiTrust) Wissenschaftliches System der Mimik und Physiognomik (in German; Detmold: Klingenberg, 1867), by Theodor Piderit (multiple formats at archive.org)

 More items available under broader and related terms at left. |